 Next time you go on a hike take a close look at what is growing.
 It may be a good idea to either take a herb book with you or do some research beforehand.
 There is so much that is taken for granted and yet we do not use it.
 I am going to go over a few herbs that I enjoy foraging for, perhaps you will as well.
 Remember to always leave most to the plant behind (if you are going to the root, leave some of that particular species untouched) as you want them to keep coming back and have them available to others and the surrounding wildlife.
 There are some plants that are quite indestructible, such as the liver cleansing dandelion.

 (use aerial parts) Collect between the months of June and September.
 A diaphoretic herb, it is a classic remedy for a body dealing with a fever.
-Lowers blood pressure, aids digestion and reinforces and restores blood vessels.
+It lowers blood pressure, aids digestion and reinforces and restores blood vessels.
 It can also be used externally to heal wounds.
-It is the “go to” herb of the wild!!
+It is the “go-to” herb of the wild!!

 SOAPWEED or SOAPWORT